 Order Flow Segmentation, Liquidity and Price Discovery: The Role of Latency Delays

-Latency delays intentionally slow order execution at an exchange, often to protect market makers against latency arbitrage.
+Latency delays — known as “speed bumps” — slow the execution of orders at an exchange, often to protect market makers against latency arbitrage.
 We study informed trading in a fragmented market, where one exchange introduces a latency delay on market orders.
-Liquidity improves at the delayed exchange, as informed traders emigrate to the conventional exchange, where liquidity worsens.
-When the frequency of liquidity trading is high, price discovery improves, at the expense of lower investor welfare; the reverse is true for infrequent liquidity trading.
-If the exchange with delay technology competes against a conventional exchange, they implement a delay only for sufficiently low market share.
+While liquidity improves at the delayed exchange and overall exchange volume increases, the delay concentrates informed trading at the conventional exchange, where liquidity worsens.
+This segmentation may improve price discovery when the frequency of liquidity trading is relatively high, at the expense of lower investor welfare; however, the reverse is true for relatively low liquidity trading.

 JEL Classification: G14, G18